pvadimr/docker-adaptauthoring/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/3wordchant/adaptauthoring)

-Authoring SCORM-compatible training using the [Adapt Authoring tool](https://github.com/adaptlearning/adapt_authoring).
+Docker configuration for the [Adapt Authoring tool](https://github.com/adaptlearning/adapt_authoring): create SCORM-compatible training.

-## How to use this image
+## Getting started

 Because Adapt requires a database to run, the easiest way to get started is to use `docker-compose` to set up Adapt and MongoDB automatically.